The best basement dehumidifier for you in 2022

 Emptying a bucket every few hours is no fun.
 The largest capacity dehumidifier for basements on our list is a game-changer for low-maintenance use.

 With the GE Portable Dehumidifier’s lengthy 16-foot hose, you’ll have some flexibility in its placement.
-Most basement dehumidifiers come with hoses that are 6 feet or shorter, so this model stands out.
+Most basement dehumidifiers with a pump come with hoses that are 6 feet or shorter, so this model stands out.

 This GE dehumidifier is also aesthetically pleasing.
 The gray color and sleek LED display make it a modern-looking addition to your basement.